GWStuart/Pathfinder/README.md

 # Pathfinder
-Pathfinding tool with A* search and Dijkstra's algorithm is implemented
+Pathfinding tool that implements and visualises A* search and Dijkstra's algorithm